SpacehuhnTech/SimpleCLI/README.md

-# esp8266_cli
+# Command Line Interface Library for ESP8266 and ESP32
-ESP8266 Command Line Interface Framework
+Add commands to your the easy way.